tmr08c/tmr08c.github.io/content/blog/2020/10/contributing-github-actions/index.md

 Since I was testing an action that only worked when Pull Requests were created, I was also able to create multiple Pull Requests without worrying about sending emails to people maintaining or watching the project.

 Once I was happy with how the workflow was working, I created a new branch off of the main branch, collected screenshots of the Action in action, and [opened up a Pull Request on the real project](https://github.com/rubyforgood/casa/pull/1029).
-This time, with some proof the workflow works.

 ### Additional Benefit

-An additional benefit to using your fork for testing Actions is the ability the use GitHub Actions UI.
+An additional benefit to using your fork for testing Actions is the ability to use GitHub Actions UI.
 While, as mentioned before, the configuration for Actions is simply a `yml` file that you _can_ manually create and edit, the UI makes this easier and less error-prone.

-With the UI, creating the workflow is easier because you can select existing actions to include.
-It will then generate a workflow file configured to use the selected action as a step in your overall workflow, as well as basic setup required for an action to run (e.g., which base container to use).
+With the UI, creating the workflow is easier because you can use the marketplace to select existing actions to include.
+It will then generate a workflow file configured to use the selected action as a step in your overall workflow, as well as the setup required for a workflow to run (e.g., which base container to use).

-When using the UI's editor, you will also get syntax highlighting and some basic IntelliSense-like autocompletion to help guide you.
+When using the UI's editor, you will also get syntax highlighting and IntelliSense-like autocompletion to help guide you.
 This editor assistance can help catch typos and formatting issues more quickly than having to commit changes to your main branch and wait for the workflow to run.

 <img src="./github-actions-ui-example.png" />